 Then there is Lennox Lewis, perhaps the best British heavyweight ever and the only one to be undisputed world champion.
 After losing his titles to Hasim Rahman in South Africa, Lewis wisely decided to opt for the US in the rematch which was won comfortably by knockout in the fourth.

 Now Tyson Fury is providing the excitement for Brits in the US and with a controversial split decision in the first fight with Deontay Wilder, a second fight ending in victory for the Brit, a third and final fight is due.
-Love him or hate him, Tyson Fury has no intention of being a horizontal heavyweight and he has given the casinos of Vegas plenty of action so far along with the fans of matched betting.

 There have been some famous victories over the years for Brits in the US and Las Vegas especially.
 It was a casino in New Jersey though, that saw one of the biggest upsets ever when Lloyd Honeyghan shocked the world and crushed the mighty Don Curry and ended his unbeaten record.